HCIS-Lab/ai-capstone26/hw3/README.md

 # physical-ai-hw3
-NYCU Perception and Decision Making 2025 Fall
+NYCU Physical AI 2025 Fall

 In your original physical-ai directory, `git pull` to get new `hw3` directory.